ademdc/ruby-vibe/README.md

 RubyVibe::AVATAR = <AVATAR_HTTPS_URL>
 ```

-In this case the client can be initialized without any params: `viber = RubyVibe.new`
+In this case the client can be initialized without any params: `viber = RubyVibe::Bot.new`

 ### Get account data
 ```ruby